 The Clement EB24 range, with single point locking was chosen by the clients as the most appropriate window, offering almost exact replication of their old windows but with energy saving benefits.

 The team at Clement paid great attention to detail to ensure the diamond lead design on the originals was replicated on the new window.
 However, the replacement windows have the benefit of being double glazed (rather than the single glazed originals), offering enhanced thermal and acoustic performance.

 The client chose the EB24 single point locking system for the windows.
 Classic S peg stays and handles were selected to match the retained fixtures as well as weld on pear drop hinges.
 Multi point locking was chosen for the stunning double leaf French patio double doors, offering enhanced security to BS7950.

 Site: Woking, Surrey

 Specification: EB24 steel window range with diamond leaded lights.
 Part L compliant.

 Colour: RAL 9010 White (semi-gloss) inside and out Single point locking

 Classic S handles with matching peg stay and peardrop hinges

-FF03 multi point locking handle for double doors 24mm double glazed units argon filled
+FF03 multi point locking handle for double doors 24mm insulated glass units argon filled

 Clement EB24 bespoke windows are manufactured from hot rolled steel window sections in compliance with BS 6510 which are produced entirely from recycled steel source material.
 Hot dip zinc galvanised to EN ISO BS:1461 and with a polyester powder coat paint finish to BS:6497 or BS EN 13438.